Smothered Pork Chops in Oven

 Step 3: Bake Your Pork Chops

-Bake pork chops uncovered for 25-30 minutes at 375 degrees or until the interior of the chop is no longer pink and the internal temperature has reached 150-160 degrees F. More on cooking temperatures below.
-Remove from oven and cover with foil to rest 10 minutes before serving warm.
+Bake pork chops uncovered for 25-30 minutes at 375° F or until the interior of the chop is no longer pink and the internal temperature has reached 150-160° F. More on cooking temperatures in the FAQ section at the bottom of this post.

 • Use Room Temperature Meat: Although you can use your chops straight from the fridge, considering taking them out of the fridge beforehand.
 Room temperature meat tends to cook more evenly.

-What to serve with Baked Bone In Pork Chops
+What to Serve with Pork Chops

+If you loved these easy baked pork chops, you’re going to love these other 30 Minute Meals!
 The printable recipe card is below.
-Pin it, print it, bookmark this page, just be sure to save this recipe because it’s to die for!
+Pin it, print it, bookmark this page, just be sure to save this recipe because it’s amazing!

 If you make this recipe, I would really appreciate it if you would give it a star rating and leave your review in the comments!
 If you have a picture of your finished dish, post it on Instagram using the hashtag #laurenslatest and tagging me @laurens_latest.